 Wouldn’t it be great if soulmates really exist?
 If the man or woman of your dreams is a flesh ‘n blood, living human being?

 In her waking life she searches for the artwork.
 And searches, searches.
 Finally she finds it.
 The artist is a young man her age.
 He lives only 30 miles from her.
 She follows his work and sees new creations as they’re posted online.
-Every dot, curve and line of his art is familiar to her from her dreams, but she waits before contacting him, despite the extraordinary dreams about this man and his art.
-The week before I found her dream about a soulmate experience posted at reddit.com, she finally contacts him and says she’s seen his art in her dreams.
-He says that he’s seen her in his dreams and shares something he wrote about her–wrote before he met her in waking life.
-He has dreams about being together with her during various times and places.
+Every dot, curve and line of his art is familiar to her from her dreams, but, despite the extraordinary dreams about this man and his art, she waits before contacting him

 Seriously – Are Soulmates Real?

-I do not blindly accept the notion of soulmates.
-I was quite skeptical the first time I ran across the notion and inclined to think that it’s wishful thinking.
-People can make themselves believe things that aren’t true, such as “he must be my soulmate.
+I do not blindly accept the reality of soulmates.
+I was quite skeptical the first time I ran across the idea, and inclined to think it’s wishful thinking.
+People can make themselves believe things that aren’t true, such as, “He must be my soulmate.
 We just met last night but it’s like we’ve known each other forever.”
 That’s probably not a soulmate.
-That’s a crush or infatuation but there’s a hope expressed that she (or he) will finally meet “the one.”
-I had synchronous experiences that chiseled away at my skepticism and came to accept a broad idea of what a soulmate is and understand how it shows in dreams.
+That’s a crush or infatuation, but it expresses a hope about finally meeting “the one.”
+Oftentimes, the road to finding your soulmate begins with believing it’s possible.

+However, you can dream about your soulmates and dreams can lead you to these people.
 Thank god we live in such a wonderful universe that gives us special and meaningful relationships that extend through space and time to keep us together.
 Otherwise, if life was a “one and done” deal, I’d feel cheated of the deeper potential created by strong bonds of love and communion.